julzdoug/LanguageSite/ReadMe.md

 13.Starting with Radio Buttons link:https://getbootstrap.com/docs/5.2/forms/checks-radios/

 14.Change the Header and the Footer with a better understandeble code. re-wrote the html file.selfmade.

+15.Clear the Footer border and added language on the index page

+16.update all pages